-The nutritional and health benefits of wild foods are not studied enough.
-But there is one important possible health benefit to eating puffballs in the genus Calvatia.
-A chemical called calvacin has been found in puffballs in the genus calvatia.
-Calvacin is now being studied as a potent cancer drug because of its antitumor properties.
-The studies are still ongoing and there have not been any huge breakthroughs, but it is known to prevent tumors when taken on a regular basis.
+The nutritional and health benefits of many wild foods are understudied, but there is one important possible health benefit to eating puffballs.
+In the genus Calvatia there is a chemical called calvacin.
+This compound is now being studied as a potential anticancer drug because of its antitumor properties.
+The studies are still ongoing and there have not been any huge breakthroughs, but current evidence suggests it could possibly prevent tumors when taken on a regular basis.

-This is a great mushroom for mushroom hunting, especially the giant puffball because it is almost impossible to misidentify.
-It has a mild taste and a familiar texture.
-It can be cooked and added to many types of dishes.
+The puffball mushroom is perfect for mushroom hunting, especially the giant puffball because it is the easiest to identify.
+It has a mild flavor and a familiar texture and it can be cooked and added to many types of dishes.
 So with one identification rule to follow this can be a great wild edible to add to your list.

 Many of our readers find that subscribing to Eat The Planet is the best way to make sure they don't miss any of our valuable information about wild edibles.

 Like our facebook page for additional articles and updates.

 I’d love to send a photo for correct identification.

 Can you provide links to the studies that show “Calvacin…is known to prevent tumors when taken on a regular basis”?
 I couldn’t find anything online beyond some early studies from the ’60s on animals (and there seemed to be some pretty nasty side effects), and something published in Mongolia from 2011.